How To Prepare Your Credit Score To Buy A House

 Here’s where many buyers and borrowers get in trouble when it comes to their credit score: responsible use of credit cards.

-However, in order to get your credit cards to work for rather than against your credit score, there are a few things you’ll need to know.
+However, to get your credit cards to work for rather than against your credit score, there are a few things you’ll need to know.

 The first thing is to keep the balances low.